JohnUCSB/cs171_final/README.md

 * PRM: stop/resume
 * PRM: other print/merge/total commands from CLI

-** Less concerning todos:
-* may want to have a set up file for ip and ports according to: https://piazza.com/class/j0gbt8opotz2rh?cid=144

 Azure Virtual Machines
 ==============
 ### ssh [login] --- [ip address]: